 In a spin-off manga based on the Drama CDs, the second page features Homura wondering if, in order to appeal to the fanbase, they shouldn't make the whole manga into a rom-com starring Homura and Madoka.
 It even comes complete with a cute little comic about Homura coming home from work to her darling wife Madoka, who asks if she wants to have a bath or dinner, and Homura responding that she wants her.
 And then there's a little picture of the Naked Lesbian Space Hug.
 See for yourself.

 In the Anicom magazine's 100 Questions, Madoka answers "Is there a boy you're thinking about?" by talking about how much mischief her little brother gets into.
 Then she describes her ideal husband as someone like her mother.
 In the PSP game, Junko mentions that Homura acts just like she did at that age.

 Visitors to the Movic Madoka Magica exhibit got to hear Madoka gushing about how pretty Homura's hair is, and Kyubey telling Homura how Madoka thinks she'd look cute in glasses.
 Homura apparently goes red upon hearing this.

-Plenty of official arts of these two hugging, dancing, holding hands lying on grass, Madoka looking at Homura in locker room, playing piano and singing together, building sand castle at the beach.
+Plenty of official arts of these two hugging, dancing, holding hands lying on grass, Madoka looking at Homura in locker room, playing piano and singing together, building sand castles at the beach...

 For Valentine's Day the mobile game released a short comic in which Homura gives Madoka chocolates claiming that she is her 'most precious person', and Madoka accepts them, saying that she also likes/loves (the word used is 'daisuki') Homura a lot.
 Hmm.